 Minster in Auglaize County, Ohio — The American Midwest (Great Lakes)

 Location.
 40° 23.081′ N, 84° 22.854′ W. Marker is in Minster, Ohio, in Auglaize County.
 Marker can be reached from East 1st Street, on the right when traveling east.
+Located in the cemetery near the historic small chapel.
 Touch for map.
-Located in the cemetery near the historic small chapel.
 Marker is in this post office area: Minster OH 45865, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Crescent Theater (approx. 0.6 miles away); Minster's Origins (approx. 0.6 miles away); Francis J. Stallo's log cabin (approx. 0.6 miles away); The Log Church (approx. 0.6 miles away); Fort Loramie / The Indian Wars, 1790- 1795 (was approx. 1.7 miles away but has been reported missing. ); Fort Loramie Veterans Monument (approx. 2.3 miles away); Miami and Erie Canal (approx. 2.4 miles away); Greene Ville Treaty Line (approx. 2.4 miles away).
+The Crescent Theater (approx. 0.6 miles away); Minster's Origins (approx. 0.6 miles away); Francis J. Stallo's log cabin (approx. 0.6 miles away); The Log Church (approx. 0.6 miles away); Fort Loramie (approx. 1.7 miles away); Pioneer Portage (approx. 2.3 miles away); Fort Loramie Veterans Monument (approx. 2.3 miles away); Miami and Erie Canal (approx. 2.4 miles away).
 Touch for a list and map of all markers in Minster.

 Cholera of 1849

 The year of 1849 will ever be remembered in the history of Minster.
 The cholera epidemic swept over the entire country, taking thousands of lives.
 In some cases whole families were carried away within a week.